-You control the process and we’re here to support you every step of the way.
+You control the adoption process and we’re here to support you every step of the way.

-Start by reaching out to get your questions answered.
-You can contact us here.
-Or call us.
-After we answer your questions, a local Adoption Specialist will meet with you at a place and time you find most comfortable.
-You can also just come to our office.
-Whatever works best for you.
+Start by getting in touch with us to get your questions answered.
+You can text us at 361-461-3742 or fill out a contact form here and someone will reach out to you.
+After we answer your questions, a local Adoption Specialist will meet with you at a place and time that's comfortable for you.

 Pick a Family (if you wish)